ctavolazzi/code-conductor/new_test_dir/_AI-Setup/AI-setup-instructions.md

    ```

 This will:
-- Create a `.AI-Setup` folder with all necessary files
+- Create a `_AI-Setup` folder with all necessary files
 - Set up a `work_efforts` directory structure
 - Create an initial default work effort